Taylor Walls Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.85 team ERA ranks fifth across all MLB pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to surrender 145 home runs (1.1 per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.